college-of-pharmacy-gachon-university/GPCR-IPL_Score/Model Building/readme.md

-Run these Jupyter Notebook to built the binary and multiclass models.
+Run these Jupyter Notebook to built the binary and biased activation models.